-Young Reuven Zelicovici 1893 - 1974 was born in Galati (in the east of Romania) and spent his childhood and adolescence in Falticeni (in Bukovina in the north of Romania).
+Young Reuven Zelicovici 1893-1974 was born in Galati (east Romania) and spent his childhood and adolescence in Falticeni (in Bukovina, north Romania).
 The family may have been poor, but they certainly had a horse and cart.
 Thus the lad was able to travel around.
 He was exposed to 15th and C16th art in the local monasteries and via the icons in the Bucharest Museum.
 Inspired by the frescoes, which were on the outside of the Bukovina churches as well as inside, Zelicovici adopted a didactic style himself.

 Sucevita Monastery, exterior frescoes, Romania